elastic/kibana/x-pack/plugins/observability_solution/entity_manager/docs/entity_definitions.md

 **Entity definition example**:

-One can create a definition with a request to `POST kbn:/internal/entities/definition`, or through the [entity client](https://github.com/elastic/kibana/blob/main/x-pack/plugins/observability_solution/entity_manager/server/lib/entity_client.ts).
+One can create a definition with a `POST kbn:/internal/entities/definition` request, or through the [entity client](https://github.com/elastic/kibana/blob/main/x-pack/plugins/observability_solution/entity_manager/server/lib/entity_client.ts).

-Given the `services_from_logs` definition below, the history transform will create one entity document per service per minute (based on `@timestamp` field, granted at least one document exist for a given bucket in the source indices), with the `logRate` metric and `data_stream.type` metadata aggregated over one minute.
+Given the `services_from_logs` definition below, the history transform will create one entity document per service per minute (based on `@timestamp` field, granted at least one document exist for a given bucket in the source indices), with the `logRate`, `logErrorRatio` metrics and `data_stream.type`, `sourceIndex` metadata aggregated over one minute.

 Note that it is not necessary to add the `identifyFields` as metadata as these will be automatically collected in the output documents, and that it is possible to set `identityFields` as optional.